Azure/Azure-AI-Content-Safety-Private-Preview/0113 Bugbush.md

 This documentation site is structured into the following sections.

-- **How It works** contains instructions for using the service in more general ways.
+- **How It Works** contains instructions for using the service in more general ways.

 - **Concepts** provides in-depth explanations of the service categories.

-- **Sample Code** shows sample requests using the cURL, Python and Java.
+- **Other Sample Code** shows sample requests using the cURL, Python and Java.

 - **QuickStart** goes over getting-started instructions to guide you through making requests to the service.